-- If they have not already submitted their medical diploma for source verification to the MCC (either through MCC-Online, PCRC-Online or physiciansapply.ca)
+- If you have not already submitted your final medical degree (diploma) for source verification (either through MCC-Online, PCRC-Online or physiciansapply.ca):

 The ECA report will be issued after the completion of the source verification process.
-The following average diploma source verification times might apply:
+The following average degree (diploma) source verification times might apply: